vishals8/Papers/Readme.md

   - The service for the app is coded in C#
   - The backend is created in MS SQL server

-Papers is created for collaborative understanding of any technical papaer present in its repository.
-The user can search for a paper based on a tag.
-Once loaded, they can highlight any part of the paper text and ask any associated question.
+Papers is created for collaborative understanding of any technical paper present in its repository.
+The user can enter tags and search for a paper.
+Once loaded, they can highlight any part of the paper text and ask an associated question.
 Any other user can provide the requried answer based on their understanding level.
+These answers can be further updated based on the improved understanding.

 ### Steps to run/update the app
 1. Start the PapersService